chrismsimpson/Neu/README.md

 # Neu

-An experimental programming language, designed for brevity, ergonomics and productivity.
+An experimental system designed for brevity, ergonomics and productivity.

 Very much inspired by https://github.com/serenityOS/jakt, with modifications: